Manta-Network/docs/docs/collator/HowToLeave.md

-# 💔 Leaving the collator runner role
+# 💔 Leaving the collator program

 ## Unregister collator by yourself